astral-sh/ruff/README.md

 ## Supported Rules

-By default, Ruff enables all `E`, `W`, and `F` error codes, which correspond to those built-in to Flake8.
+By default, Ruff enables all `E` and `F` error codes, which correspond to those built-in to Flake8.

 The 🛠 emoji indicates that a rule is automatically fixable by the `--fix` command-line option.